-The Audit Committee oversees CryoLife's financial processes and the Company's cyber security preparedness on behalf of the Board of Directors.
+The Audit Committee oversees Artivion's financial processes and the Company's information security preparedness on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements included in CryoLife's Annual Report on Form 10-K for fiscal 2019 and discussed them with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements included in Artivion's Annual Report on Form 10-K for fiscal 2022 and discussed them with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
 The Board of Directors and the Audit Committee have adopted a written Audit Committee Charter.
-Since the first quarter of 2004, CryoLife has retained a separate accounting firm to provide internal audit services.
+Since the first quarter of 2004, Artivion has retained an outside accounting firm to provide internal audit services.
 The internal audit function reports directly to the Audit Committee and, for administrative purposes, to the Chief Financial Officer.

-During the course of fiscal 2019, management completed the documentation, testing, and evaluation of CryoLife's system of internal controls over financial reporting in response to the requirements set forth in Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.
+During fiscal 2022, management completed the documentation, testing, and evaluation of Artivion's system of internal controls over financial reporting and the associated information security preparedness in response to the requirements set forth in Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.
 The Audit Committee was kept informed of the progress of the evaluation and provided oversight and advice to management during the process.
-In connection with this oversight, the Audit Committee received periodic updates provided by management and Ernst & Young LLP, CryoLife's independent registered public accounting firm, at each regularly scheduled Audit Committee meeting.
-The Audit Committee also reviewed the report of management on internal controls over financial reporting contained in CryoLife's Annual Report on Form 10-K for fiscal 2019, as well as Ernst & Young LLP's Reports of Independent Registered Public Accounting Firm included in CryoLife's internal controls over financial reporting.
-The Audit Committee continues to oversee CryoLife's efforts related to CryoLife's internal controls over financial reporting.
-The Audit Committee continues to oversee CryoLife's efforts related to CryoLife's internal controls over financial reporting for the evaluation thereof for fiscal 2020.
+In connection with this oversight, the Audit Committee received periodic updates provided by management and Ernst & Young LLP, Artivion's independent registered public accounting firm, at each regularly scheduled Audit Committee meeting.
+The Audit Committee also reviewed the report of management on internal controls over financial reporting contained in Artivion's Annual Report on Form 10-K for fiscal 2022, as well as Ernst & Young LLP's Reports of Independent Registered Public Accounting Firm included in Artivion's Annual Report on Form 10-K for fiscal 2022 related to its audit of (i) Artivion's consolidated financial statements and (ii) the effectiveness of Artivion's internal controls over financial reporting.
+As of December 31, 2022, the Audit Committee continued to oversee Artivion's efforts related to Artivion's internal controls over financial reporting and management's preparations for the evaluation thereof for fiscal 2022.

-The Audit Committee reviewed with Ernst & Young LLP, which is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of CryoLife's accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
+The Audit Committee reviewed with Ernst & Young LLP, who is responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of Artivion's accounting principles and such other matters as are required to be discussed with the Audit Committee by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission.
 Ernst & Young LLP also provided to the Audit Committee the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding Ernst & Young LLP's communications with the Audit Committee concerning independence.
-The Audit Committee discussed with Ernst & Young LLP and management that firm's independence from management and CryoLife.
+The Audit Committee discussed with Ernst & Young LLP and management that firm's independence from management and Artivion.

 The Audit Committee discussed with Ernst & Young LLP the overall scope and plans for its audit.
-The Audit Committee met with Ernst & Young LLP, with and without management present, to discuss the results of its examination, its evaluation of CryoLife's internal controls, and the overall quality of CryoLife's financial reporting.
+The Audit Committee met with Ernst & Young LLP, with and without management present, to discuss the results of its examination, its evaluation of Artivion's internal controls, and the overall quality of Artivion's financial reporting.